joshuatrobertson/Group1Project/Report/04-PM-Sprints/README.md

 3. Create the first page of our web application (US001).
 4. Create a first instance of the game on our website (US004).
 5. Create a first draft of our data model and implement this in MongoDB (US002, US003).
-6. Begin Javascript and API tutorials.
+6. Begin JavaScript and API tutorials.

 ##### Outcomes and Review
 1. The use of Jira added unnecessary overhead to the project and was turning out cumbersome.
 We decided to use [GitHub projects](https://github.com/keane-fernandes/Group1Project/projects/1) to document our sprints based on the suggestion of Marceli.
-2. All members were familiarised with the github workflow to ensure continuous integration.
+2. All members were familiarised with the GitHub workflow to ensure continuous integration.
 3. A first prototype for our card matching game was merged into the **dev** branch.
 4. All members were able to build and serve the website on their local machines.
 5. The team now had the required knowledge to implement design decisions keeping in mind API considerations.